 In 2020, UNSD began work on a concrete path toward data and model interoperability to support the compilation of SEEA Ecosystem Accounting (SEEA EA), collaborating with the ARIES team to develop an approach, ARIES for SEEA, that can produce SEEA accounts anywhere on Earth.
-To do so, ARIES combines the use of global data and generalized modeling approaches in data-scarce countries yet is simultaneously able to customize accounts wherever improved data and model resources exist - thus meeting the needs of both countries with limited data that want to compile initial accounts and those capable of more highly customized SEEA EA approaches.
-10 Though over a decade in development, ARIES has long supported FAIR modeling approaches by building a semantic web11 of data and spatial models that achieve high-level semantic interoperability (which enables a receiving system to properly understand the meaning of data that are exchanged, reusing data in an appropriate manner, as opposed to lower-level syntactic interoperability, which is limited to the use of compatible data formats and communication protocols).
+ARIES combines the use of global data and generalized modeling approaches in data-scarce countries yet is simultaneously able to customize accounts wherever improved data and model resources exist - thus meeting the needs of both countries with limited data who want to compile initial accounts and those capable of more highly customized SEEA EA approaches.9

+Through over a decade in development, ARIES has long supported FAIR modeling approaches by building a semantic web10 of data and spatial models that achieve high-level semantic interoperability (which enables a receiving system to properly understand the meaning of data that are exchanged, reusing it in an appropriate manner, as opposed to lower-level syntactic interoperability, which relies on the use of compatible data formats and communication protocols).

 ARIES makes a large and growing collection of data and models easily accessible to users with limited experience in spatial modeling, including NSOs, while simultaneously ensuring appropriate reuse of models, as conditions for model reuse are explicitly encoded, guiding the selection of the most appropriate approaches for the time, place, and scale of the analysis.
 ARIES can also facilitate reporting on key global initiatives such as the Sustainable Development Goals, Post-2020 Global Biodiversity Framework, Paris Climate Agreement.
 Critically, the approach offers NSOs a starting point to begin needed conversations with data producers and modelers, by building basic initial estimates based on global data and preexisting models then continually working with data producers and modelers to improve initial results using more local-scale scientific data and knowledge.

-A long-term shared vision of UNSD, ARIES for SEEA, and E04EA is that (1) all key data and models needed to compile SEEA accounts and related global indicators (e.g., Sustainable Development Goals, Convention on Biological Diversity post-2020 Biodiversity Goals) are interoperable, while (2) researchers independently use the FAIR Principles when developing new data and models, https://www.eo4ea.org/
+A long-term shared vision of UNSD, ARIES for SEEA, and EO4EA is that (1) all key data and models needed to compile SEEA accounts and related global indicators (e.g., SDGs, post-2020 Biodiversity Goals) are interoperable, while (2) researchers independently use the FAIR Principles when developing new data and models, making them seamlessly ingestible by interoperability-centered modeling approaches like ARIES (which simultaneously provide a high degree of transparency through automated production of reports and provenance information - a "digital signature" of which data and models were used).